-We believe this version is better in every way than previous versions: it's easier to use, more powerful and flexible, with greater realism and better performance.
-Versions 1-4 are considered obsolete and are no longer available, developed, or supported in any way.
-Unless you have purchased (or have been supplied with) an upgrade to this version, v5.0.1 will continue to be supported for a maximum period of 12 months from the date you purchased a license for it (either a new license or an upgrade), but there will be no more v5 releases or development, and we reserve the right not to assist with issues that would be resolved by upgrading to the current version.
+Versions 1-5 are considered obsolete and are no longer available, developed, or supported in any way.
+Unless you have purchased (or have been supplied with) an upgrade to this version, v6.0.2 will continue to be supported for a maximum period of 12 months from the date you purchased a license for it (either a new license or an upgrade), but there will be no more v6 releases or development, and we reserve the right not to assist with issues that would be resolved by upgrading to the current version.

 Important note 1: Any given computer (operating system partition) can only have one version of Hauptwerk installed on it at any one time.
-Once a new version has been installed it isn't possible to revert to a previous version without uninstalling Hauptwerk completely (selecting the un-installer's option to remove all settings and files) then re-installing the older version, which would wipe any existing settings.
+Once a new version has been installed (even if only for evaluation purposes) it isn't possible to revert to a previous version without uninstalling Hauptwerk completely (selecting the uninstaller's option to remove all settings and files) then re-installing the older version, which would wipe any existing settings.
 Hence there's no easy way to revert to an older version of Hauptwerk once this version has been installed.
 (In case you do subsequently decide you want to revert to a previous version, please do make sure that you use File | Backup ... within the previous version before you install the newer version.)